Hawthorn v Essendon (2004 AFL season)

+In round 11, 2004, an Australian Football League (AFL) home-and-away match between and took place at the Melbourne Cricket Ground, which later became known by the unofficial title of the Line in the Sand match.

 A number of incidents in the third quarter led to fights breaking out all over the ground, eventually turning into a five-minute melee involving almost all players on the ground.
 Following the brawl, Essendon kicked fourteen goals to Hawthorn's six to record a 74-point win.

 Eighteen players faced charges at the AFL Tribunal from the match on 8 and 9 June 2004, with record suspensions and fines handed out.

 Background

 Throughout the 1980s and early 1990s, Hawthorn experienced a golden era, making every grand final from 1983 to 1989 and again in 1991, and they were victorious on five occasions.

 During this time, they came up against the Bombers on three occasions – 1983, 1984 and 1985.
 The Hawks comfortably won in 1983, and the Bombers followed up with back-to-back wins in 1984 and 1985.
 Throughout this decade, both clubs were known to play hard, attacking brands of football, resulting in many biffs, bumps and brawls.

 Essendon continued to intimidate opposition clubs in the 1990s and into the early years of the 21st century, resulting in more premiership success in 1993 and 2000, including a dominant record over Hawthorn.
 Essendon entered the match having won nine of the previous ten meetings between the two clubs, by an average margin of 39 points.
 They were also heavy favourites to win this match, having a 7–3 win–loss record for the season and were considered a top-four contender, while Hawthorn was bottom of the ladder with only two wins.